cr1901/website2/content/blog/nmigen-for-omigen-users.md

   For most cases, the required changes are minimal burden (although I will briefly discuss internals later).
-As of this writing (6-27-2019), only targeting Xilinx Spartan 6, Xilinx Series 7, and Lattice iCE40 is supported, a subset of `migen.build`.
+As of this writing (6-27-2019), only targeting Xilinx Spartan 6, Xilinx Series 7, Lattice iCE40, and Lattice ECP5 is supported, a subset of `migen.build`.

 * Board files still exist, but now live in their own repository called [nmigen-boards](https://github.com/m-labs/nmigen-boards/).